Szybka Kolej Miejska (Warsaw): S40 line

 Line started running on 13 March 2023.
-One train per hour on working days connets city of Piaseczno with central Warsaw.
+One train per hour on working days connects the city of Piaseczno with central Warsaw.
 Trains departure by turns with S4 line.

 Former lines

 Line S9 (Warszawa Zachodnia – Legionowo)

 The line was established in March 2010, running between Warszawa Gdańska and Legionowo with some trains reaching Wieliszew.
 It was initially operated by Koleje Mazowieckie and, from 5 September 2011, gradually taken over by SKM.
 Since December 2011 the line is fully operated by SKM.
-From 1 September 2012, the line extended from Warszawa Gdańska to Platform 8 of Warszawa Zachodnia.
+From 1 September 2012, the line extended from Warszawa Gdańska to Platform 8 of Warszawa Zachodnia, now called Warszawa Wola.

 As of 2022, S9 services remain suspended until further notice.